citizenweb3/manuscripts/content/cyber-bostrom-description.md

 [![Screenshot-430.png](https://i.postimg.cc/V6zW89PN/Screenshot-430.png)](https://postimg.cc/8Fn6d658)
 ### Bostrom
-Bostrom is a superintelligence project with a permissionless knowledge graph at its core built on blockchain (cosmos-SDK) and content addressing mechanism (with the current implementation of IPFS protocol).Bostrom allows adding knowledge (creating cyberlinks between particles) to the knowledge graph verifiably.
+Bostrom is a superintelligence, with a permissionless knowledge graph at its core built on a blockchain (cosmos-SDK) and content addressing mechanism (with the current implementation of IPFS protocol).Bostrom allows adding knowledge (creating cyberlinks between particles) to the knowledge graph verifiably.
 By "verifiably" we mean that it is guaranteed by blockchain design that the holder of a particular private key added specific content into the blockchain at the known time.

 <!-- more -->